The world’s most prestigious weather and climate photography competition

 • Jo Bradford

 Jo offers tuition and group workshops in smartphone photography and image editing.
-She has authored two books - ‘Smart Phone Smart Photography’ and ‘Smart Phone Smart Photo Editing’.
-Jo runs Green Island Studios, which is a bespoke photographic studio and colour darkroom where she is passionate about making photography sustainable.
+She has authored four books and runs Green Island Studios, a bespoke photographic studio and colour darkroom where she is passionate about making photography sustainable.
 Jo is an Associate Lecturer on the Marine and Natural History Photography BA (Hons) at Falmouth University and a regular public speaker on photography.

 • Dan Green